-As you look through the curricular offerings, you will see the comprehensive program available to our seventh graders.
-Beyond the core content areas, students have opportunities to participate in research through library partnerships, technology courses, including Vex Robotics, a new music laboratory and traditional technology courses with state-of-the-art equipment, physical education and art.
-In all subjects, active hands-on experiences are provided and children are encouraged to: express themselves, make connections among subject areas, explore social issues and problems, and work cooperatively with peers and adults in the pursuit of becoming lifelong learners.
+As you look through the curricular offerings, you will see the comprehensive program available to our eighth graders that includes World Language courses that meet level one high school proficiency credit.
+Beyond the core content areas, students learn about the world around them as well as their role as citizens.
+In addition, our eighth graders participate in research opportunities through library partnerships, technology courses, including Vex Robotics, a new music laboratory and traditional technology courses with state-of-the-art equipment, physical education and art.
+These subjects are an important part of your child's educational experience.
+In all subjects, active hands-on experiences are provided and children are encouraged to express themselves, make connections among subject areas, explore issues and problems, and work cooperatively with peers and adults in the pursuit of becoming lifelong learners.